cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 Please implement `get isEnabled()` so the button is not enable if you don't have any `PointDomainObjects` in the system.

 Make a similar `DeleteAllPointsCommand`.
-When deleting object by a collection, remember to iterate in reverse order.
+When deleting object by a collection, it is often good to convert it to array first, so the iterator works properly.
 I have done it in this way (maybe it can be done simpler?)

 ```typescript
   const array = Array.from(.....)